barrettanderson/javascript-portfolio-project/NOTES.md

     How am I integrating the join table model in the objects themselves?
 Right now I have just cocktails, but where do ingredients come into play, and theen the join table

-    How do I want to encapsulate the logic in rendering my ingredients.

-    Ingredients - Find or create by method - Have action in controller.
-        Do I want to have the form_for under html already?
+    Ingredients -

-    How to render the json - (use include keyword) Accepts nested attributes
+    How to render the json - (use include keyword)

+    Accepts nested attributes
         If they add ingredients

     Path to add nesting

     Create Ingredients - Maybe I don't want to allow people to create ingredients, instead just seed all this data?
+I DON'T THINK I WANT PEOPLE TO BE ABLE TO CREATE INGREDIENTS